jbosstm/quickstart/TXFramework/restat-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to *JBoss AS 7*.
+This example demonstrates the deployment of a REST-AT (RESTful AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to *JBoss AS 7*.

 The example uses the annotation support provided by the TXFramework.
 The TXFramwork provides annotation support for